|

 Worms are common in felines.
 They enter your pet’s gut through their mouths and live in their intestines, feeding off water and nutrients meant for your cat.
 Worm infection can bring an adult cat down, making it even more dangerous for your kitten because kittens don’t have any physical reserves to thrive on.

 Roundworms can be passed through mother’s milk, so your entire litter could be infected.
-Some symptoms of worm infection are diarrhoea, weight loss, and abdominal bloating.
-You may find rice-like pieces in your kitten’s faeces and worm eggs.
+Some symptoms of worm infection are diarrhea, weight loss, and abdominal bloating.
+You may find rice-like pieces in your kitten’s feces and worm eggs.

 Take your kitten to the vet to confirm the diagnosis and get the specific deworming medication to treat your baby pet effectively.
 Keep your infected kitten away from the litter, as worm infections are highly contagious.